Updated: May 2026

 Hello, my name is Piyakrit, but please call me Eng!

-I am an intern at the Ministry of Public Health (MOPH), Thailand, working within the Genomic Medicine division at the Department of Medical Sciences (DMSc).
-Here, I am working on various projects within Genomics Thailand (Facebook) - from developing bioinformatics pipelines, performing genome-wide association studies (GWAS) to variant interpretation for genetic diseases, such as breast cancer.
+I work at the Ministry of Public Health (MOPH), Thailand, within the Genomic Medicine division at the Department of Medical Sciences (DMSc).
+Here, I worked on several projects within Genomics Thailand - from developing bioinformatics pipelines, performing genome-wide association studies (GWAS) to variant interpretation for genetic diseases.
 All of this was new to me, but I found this endeavour immensely satisfying to learn!

-Prior to this, I worked on single-cell image analysis of differentiating human embryonic stem cells with Rafael Carazo-Salas at the University of Bristol.
+Prior to this, I worked on single-cell image analysis of differentiating human embryonic stem cells at the University of Bristol.
 The project involved extracting biology features (cell cycle, marker expression, migration patterns) to quantitatively determine differentiated cells from stem cells.

 Cell migration is a community effort.
 Pictured is a timelapse of differentiating human embryonic stem cells across 5 days.
 Nuclei visualised by H2B staining.